larryaasen/upgrader/README.md

 When using GoRouter (package go_router) with upgrader, you may need to provide a navigatorKey to the ```UpgradeAlert``` widget so that the correct route context is used.
 Below is part of the code you will need for this.
-Also, checkout the [example/lib/main_gorouter.dart](example/lib/main_gorouter.dart) example for a more complete example.
+Also, check out the [example/lib/main_gorouter.dart](example/lib/main_gorouter.dart) example for a more complete example.

 ```dart
   @override